What Happens to Unused HRA Funds: Complete Guide to Rollover Rules and Options

 A Health Reimbursement Arrangement (HRA) is a type of employer-funded plan that reimburses employees for qualified medical expenses and health insurance premiums.
 Unlike Flexible Spending Accounts (FSAs) or Health Savings Accounts (HSAs), HRAs offer flexible designs and significant cost benefits for companies and their staff.

-But here’s the catch: Unlike HSAs, employees don’t “own” the accounts—employers do.
+But here's the catch: Unlike HSAs, employees don't "own" the accounts; employers do.
 That makes HRA rollover rules a critical focus for plan administrators, brokers, and employees who want control over their benefits.
 The way an employer structures the plan can mean the difference between carrying over unused funds into the next plan year or losing them when time runs out.

 Types of HRAs and Their Rollover Features